Iran briefly seizes 2 US sea drones in Red Sea amid tensions

 The Navy’s guided-missile destroyers USS Nitze and USS Delbert D. Black responded to the seizure at 2 p.m.
 Thursday and each deployed MH-60 Sea Hawk helicopters, the 5th Fleet said.
 Iran ultimately released the drones at 8 a.m.
 Friday.

-Initially, the Iranian sailors tried to cover the drones with tarps and deny they had them, a U.S. defense official said.
-The official spoke on condition of anonymity to discuss unpublicized details about the incident.
+Initially, the Iranian sailors tried to cover the drones with tarps and deny they had them, a U.S. official said.
+Cameras on the drones also went missing during the incident, said the official, who spoke on condition of anonymity to discuss unpublicized details about the seizure.

 This marks the second such incident in recent days as negotiations over Tehran’s nuclear deal with world powers hang in the balance.